-Under the Local Government in Scotland Act 2003, Dumfries and Galloway Council is responsible for the provision of a range of services, including: mandatory powers (e.g. providing school education for 5-16-year-olds, Roads Services and Social Work Services); permissive powers (e.g. economic development and recreation services); and regulatory powers (e.g. Planning, Environmental Health, Licensing).
+Under the Local Government in Scotland Act 2003, Dumfries and Galloway Council is responsible for the provision of a range of services, including: mandatory powers (e.g. providing school education for 5 -16 year old children, Roads Services and Social Work Services); permissive powers (e.g. economic development and recreation services); and regulatory powers (e.g. Planning, Environmental Health, Licensing).

-Dumfries and Galloway is mostly a rural region, with two hundred miles of coast line; area 6,426 square kilometres; estimated population 148,290 (by 2037 the population of Dumfries & Galloway is projected to decline to 141,619).
-The main towns are Dumfries and Locharbriggs (38,900 residents), Stranraer (10,600), Annan (9,000), Lockerbie (4,300) Dalbeattie (4,200) and Castle Douglas (4,200).
-All other settlements have populations of less than 4,000
+Dumfries and Galloway is mostly a rural region with a population of 145,895 (Scotland's Census 2022).
+Dumfries and Galloway has two hundred miles of coastline and an area of 6,426 square kilometres and has the 6th lowest population density in Scotland with a population density of 22.7 persons per square kilometre.
+The population of Dumfries & Galloway is projected to decline to 141,619 by 2037.
+The main towns in order of size are Dumfries and Locharbriggs, Stranraer, Annan, Lockerbie, Dalbeattie and Castle Douglas.
+All other settlements have populations of less than 4,000 which results in a large proportion of the population having to travel to access services.